WAT TAKRAI

-Island in the northern area at Tambon Khlong Sra Bua.
-The temple ruins are located
+island in the northern area of Ayutthaya in Khlong Sra Bua Sub-district.
+The temple ruins

 several satellite chedis.
 The ordination hall (Th: ubosot) is a rectangular building, 16